Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Our 2023 rankings named Blue Ridge Community and Technical College the best value school in West Virginia for allied health and medical assisting services students working on their undergraduate certificate.
+Our analysis found Blue Ridge Community and Technical College to be the best value school for allied health and medical assisting services students who want to pursue a undergraduate certificate in West Virginia.
 Blue Ridge Community and Technical College is a small public school located in the rural area of Martinsburg.

-Blue Ridge Community and Technical College also made our Best Allied Health Services Undergraduate Certificate Schools in West Virginia list, coming in at #1.
+Blue Ridge Community and Technical College not only placed well in our value ranking, but it is also #1 on our Best Allied Health Services Undergraduate Certificate Schools in West Virginia list.

-Read full report on Allied Health & Medical Assisting Services at Blue Ridge Community and Technical College
+Full Allied Health & Medical Assisting Services at Blue Ridge Community and Technical College Report

 Read full report on Allied Health & Medical Assisting Services at Mountwest Community and Technical College

 Out of the 10 schools in West Virginia that were part of this year’s ranking, BridgeValley Community & Technical College landed the # 3 spot on the list.
-Located in the medium-sized suburb of South Charleston, BridgeValley Community & Technical College is a public school with a small student population.
+Located in the midsize suburb of South Charleston, BridgeValley Community & Technical College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at BridgeValley Community & Technical College are $5,284 a year.

-BridgeValley Community & Technical College did well in our overall quality rankings, too.
-It placed #4 on our Best Allied Health Services Undergraduate Certificate Schools in West Virginia list.
+BridgeValley Community & Technical College also made our Best Allied Health Services Undergraduate Certificate Schools in West Virginia list, coming in at #4.

-Full Allied Health & Medical Assisting Services at BridgeValley Community & Technical College Report
+Read full report on Allied Health & Medical Assisting Services at BridgeValley Community & Technical College

 Southern undergraduate students pay an average of $4,084 in in-state tuition and fees each year.